ksteinfe/fresh_eyes_web/src/explorations.md

 ### Definition of Experiential Qualities of a Space

 Experiential Categories:
-Spatial Openness allows for varying levels of comfort based on amount of peripheral space (side to side) Spatial Mobility - Y Axis
+Spatial Openness allows for varying levels of comfort based on amount of peripheral space (side to side).
+Spatial Mobility allows for varying levels of movement based on frontal space (front to back).
+Spatial Grandeur allows for varying levels of awe based on overhead space (top to bottom)
-Spatial Grandeur - Z Axis

 ![fig|wide](img/explorations/SpatialExperienceDiagram_800x600.png " ")